 The Illinois State Board of Education (ISBE) has encouraged District 111 and many Illinois school districts to apply for funding to offer preschool services, aimed to increase access to preschool for 3- and 4-year-olds across the state and filling critical gaps in underserved areas.
 This grant funding is the first step in Governor JB Pritzker’s four-year Smart Start Illinois plan to eliminate preschool deserts in Illinois.
 Governor Pritzker and ISBE have requested that the General Assembly appropriate an additional $75 million to expand state-funded preschool in FY 2024, which would increase access to an estimated additional 5,000 children throughout Illinois.
 On June 14, 2023 we submitted our Preschool For All application for funding to serve 130 students.
 ISBE has 90 days to accept or deny our application.
 Please check our district website for upcoming preschool screening dates and any Preschool For All updates.

 The start of school is quickly approaching and I am looking forward to another productive year for District 111.
-In closing, I would like to invite our families to join us at the Back to School Rally on August 27 at Burbank School.
+In closing, I would like to invite our families to join us at the Back to School Rally on Saturday, August 26 at Burbank School.
 It’s a family friendly event and a great way to celebrate the new school year.
 As always, great things are happening in District 111!

 Dr. Franzy Fleck